2called-chaos/bouncefetch/README.md

     -t, --throttle-ignore            Disable IMAP throttle detection
     -i, --inspect                    Open pry shell for every mail which is unidentifyable, unmatched or has no matching crosscheck.
 Use --shell beforehand to get more help on pry.
+    --config NAME                    Use a different config file (default: config)

     # Registry & Export
     -s, --statistics                 show statistics about the registry and candidates